 Place 1/4 cup of the water in a small bowl and sprinkle with the gelatin.
 This is to soften the gelatin before using.
 Let it sit while you proceed with the rest of the recipe.

-In a medium saucepan, bring the cream, salt and 1/2 cup of the dark sugar to a gentle simmer, stirring to dissolve the sugar.
+In a medium saucepan, bring the cream, vanilla bean seeds (if using), salt and 1/2 cup of the dark sugar to a gentle simmer, stirring to dissolve the sugar.
 Remove from the heat.

 Ladle or pour into 6 3/4- cup molds of your choice.
 Loosely cover with wrap (not touching the panna cotta) and place in the fridge for at least 4 hours, preferably overnight.